sammenyb/LoginAI/README.md

 ### Processed Dataset

 This modified dataset is converted to a numerical format so that the DBSCAN model can process it properly.
-A combination of cyclic encoding, frequency encoding was used.
+A combination of label encoding, frequency encoding was used.
+Might be suitable with cyclic encoding in the future.

 Feature                    | Data Type | Description                                                                                      | Number Range
 ---------------------------|-----------|--------------------------------------------------------------------------------------------------|------------------------------------------------------